 But then I remembered that comedy legend Carl Reiner had a lot more shtick to share before he called it quits.
 “Every morning before having breakfast,” he’d say, “I pick up my newspaper, get the obituary section and see if I’m listed.
 If not, I have my breakfast.”
 Never one to let a good idea go south, Reiner parlayed that humorous A.M. confession into an engaging film project.
 He was 95 at the time.

 If you only see (or revisit!) one film this week… or next week… or the week after that, do yourself a favor and make sure it’s If You’re Not in the Obit, Eat Breakfast.
 You’ll laugh, you’ll cry, you’ll thank Carl Reiner for good timing and me for pointing you in the right direction.
 I reviewed the documentary here in FrontRowCenter when it debuted on HBO exactly three years ago in 2017.
-The film can still be accessed via HBO On Demand and streamed via HBO Max and affiliate portals.
+The film can still be accessed via HBO On Demand and streamed via HBO Max.
 Or buy the DVD!

 Directed by Danny Gold and produced by Carl Reiner’s nephew and agent, George Shapiro, who also appears in the film, If You’re Not in the Obit proves what fellow humorist Mark Twain asserted more than 100 years ago, that “Age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter.”